 “If you’re about to collide with a moose, speed up so the moose can go over the car and save those inside the vehicle.”

-OK, OK, this one is a bit crazy.
-But this is a car myth that has been tested and busted!
+Okay, okay, this one is a bit crazy.
+But this is a car myth that has been tested—and busted!
 When accelerating, the whole top of the car can bend in and the damage could be much worse compared to hitting your brake.
 This could also do some serious damage to your roof.

-Now that we’ve busted these car myths, find out which car repairs you’ve been wasting money on.
+Now that we’ve busted these car myths, find out what these strange car noises could mean.